-Despite the virulent propaganda promoted by the communists, which is mindlessly repeated by many modern historians, it is undeniable that the Tsar was a man of deep conviction, righteousness, and a just ruler as St. John of Kronstadt testifies.
+Despite the virulent propaganda promoted by the communists, which is mindlessly repeated by many a modern historian, it is undeniable that the Tsar was a man of deep conviction, righteousness, and a just ruler as St. John of Kronstadt testifies.

-Laying aside his incalculable personal spiritual treasures, my goal is to briefly outline an aspect of his global, dare I say cosmic, significance.
+Laying aside the consideration of his incalculable personal spiritual treasures, my goal is to briefly outline an aspect of his global, dare I say cosmic, significance.

 This is not to say that bad rulers do not arise but ultimately the whole course of the world is in God’s hands.
 The fact that even evil authority arises (mainly because people actively seek to not be ruled by God) is another topic, I am speaking of the ideal of Christian authority.

 Through all the ups and downs of history, this principle is evident in the (even if at times imperfect) spiritual striving of both Byzantium and Holy Rus’.
 Temporal earthly authority has a very important role: to help guide people to the eternal and heavenly Kingdom.